Revisiting EmbodiedQA: A Simple Baseline and Beyond: Baseline: A Simple pipeline without RL

 For the ease of optimization, prior works~\cite{embodiedqa, eqa_modular} on EmbodiedQA treat the navigation and question answering as two separate modules and start training them separately.
 After that Deep RL is used to jointly train the navigation and the QA modules.
-In this section, we discuss a simple end-to-end (E2E) network that can be trained without RL.
+In this section, we discuss a simple baseline network that can be jointly trained without RL.

 \textbf{Navigation module.} As opposed to directly minimizing the distance to the target via RL approaches, we regard the shortest path, from the spawn location to the target, as the supervision to guide the agent's behavior and train the navigation module using the imitation learning via SGD.